 Nerve or Other Tissue Damage

 The improper placement of dental implants can also affect surrounding tissue.
 When this happens, you may experience more pain than usual coupled with heavy bleeding.
 You might also have more moderate bleeding that does not go away within a few days.
-These are all signs of tissue damage, and should be addressed at once by Dr. Hanookai, who is considered by many to be the best dentist in Sherman Oaks.
+If you notice any signs of tissue damage, immediately seek help from Dr. Hanookai, widely regarded as Sherman Oaks’ top dentist.

 Immediate Loading

 Dental implants usually require two visits.
-The implant is placed during the first visit, followed by a dental crown six to 12 weeks later.
+Dr. Hanookai places the implant during the first visit and attaches a dental crown six to twelve weeks later.
 This two-stage process allows the bone plenty of time to fuse with the implant before adding a crown.
 However, in some cases a dentist may perform immediate loading, which involves placing the crown and abutment during the same appointment.

 While there are some benefits to immediate loading, the best implantologist in Los Angeles will nonetheless approach this method with caution.
 Patients with significant bone loss are not good candidates for this treatment, and should therefore commit to a two-step procedure.
 During your consultation, Dr. Hanookai may determine there are other factors that would make you ineligible for immediate loading.
 Please follow her advice carefully to ensure the highest success rate possible for your implants.